architectury/architectury-documentations/docs/architectury_api/quick_look.md

 ## Extensions

 | Class Name | Description
-| ArchitecturyBlockEntity | Additional extensions to sync data from the server to the client.
+| BlockEntityExtensions | Additional extensions to sync data from the server to the client.
 | BlockProperties | Additional block properties.

 ---